kennethatria/myGuy/README.md

   - List items for sale with fixed prices or bidding
   - Auction system with starting bids and increments
   - Item categories and condition tracking
+  - **Access Control**: Users can view their own listings but cannot bid/purchase their own items
+  - **Listing Visibility**: All active listings are visible to users, with proper status filtering
+  - **Owner Indicators**: Clear visual indicators when viewing own listings
+  - **UGX Currency**: All prices displayed in Uganda Shillings (UGX)
 - **Review System**: Both parties can review each other after task completion with 1-5 star ratings
 - **User Profiles**: View user profiles with ratings and review history